ofek/pyapp/README.md

 You may set the `PYAPP_DISTRIBUTION_EMBED` option to `true` or `1` to embed the distribution in the executable at build time to avoid fetching it at runtime.

+### Skipping project installation

+You may set the `PYAPP_SKIP_INSTALL` option to `true` or `1` to skip installing the project in the distribution.
+This allows for entirely predefined distributions and thus no network calls at runtime if used in conjunction with [embedding](#embedding).

 ### Installation indicator

 The environment variable that is used for [detection](#detection) may be set to the path of the executable at runtime if you set the `PYAPP_PASS_LOCATION` option to `true` or `1`.
 This is useful if your application wishes to in some way manage itself.